This guide is the instruction manual for my motion-activated audio player software, Video Trigger.

 Performance is only as reliable as your lighting.
 If you turn off all the lights then you will trigger all of your zones.
 However, there is an “adaptive background” mode that compensates for slowly-changing lighting.
 See “Background Image Settings” below.
 If you absolutely can’t control your lighting, consider using infrared.
 Some webcams can be modified to respond to IR instead of visible light.
 Then you can illuminate your area with IR LEDs and thus control your lighting.

-Preliminary Setup… In the lower left corner you’ll see buttons for Video, Sound, and Script settings.
+On the left side you’ll see buttons for Video, Sound, and Script settings.

 Image Resolution: Use the lowest resolution that is practical for your project because larger sizes result in slower performance.
 I usually use 160 x 120 or 320 x 240.